brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 Here you are running a container named `halyard`, using the stable image provided by the Spinnaker team, and mounting 2 volumes: One for the directory where `halyard` stores its configuration, `~/.hal`, and another for your `.kube` directory, because Spinnaker will need to access your `kubeconfig` file.

-After the `halyard` daemon is running and you starting seeing its logs, in another terminal window you can run this command to get a bash session in this container:
+After the `halyard` daemon is running and you start seeing its logs, in another terminal window you can run this command to get a bash session in this container:

 ```
 $ docker exec -it halyard bash